Pregnancy Childbirth & Bladder Control

 How do I do Kegel exercises?

-Imagine you are trying to hold something in your vagina, stop the flow of urine, or trying not to pass gas.
-When you do this, you are contracting the muscles of the pelvic floor and are practicing Kegel exercises.
-While doing Kegel exercises, try not to move your leg, buttock, or abdominal muscles.
+To do Kegel exercises, imagine you are trying to hold something in your vagina or stop the flow of urine, or trying not to pass gas.
+When you do this, you are contracting (tightening) the muscles of the pelvic floor, and are practicing Kegel exercises.
+While doing these exercises, try not to move your leg, buttock, or abdominal muscles.
 In fact, no one should be able to tell that you are doing Kegel exercises.

 Can't find the health information you’re looking for?